microsoft/PowerToys/doc/specs/QuickLauncher.md

 ![](images/PowerLauncher/UI9.png)

-There are 2 behaviour options for Tab:
+There are 2 behaviour options for <kbd>Tab</kbd>:

-1. Use Tab to auto-complete a word.
-For example, if the auto-complete text suggestion is for “Command Prompt”, pressing Tab after typing “co” will only complete the word “Command”.
+1. Use <kbd>Tab</kbd> to auto-complete a word.
+For example, if the auto-complete text suggestion is for “Command Prompt”, pressing <kbd>Tab</kbd> after typing “co” will only complete the word “Command”.

-2. Use Tab to go to the next option which is similar behavior as to how Command Prompt works.
+2. Use <kbd>Tab</kbd> to go to the next option which is similar behavior as to how Command Prompt works.

 ![](images/PowerLauncher/UI10.png)